Locally Employed Doctors (LEDs) – pay and work in England 2024/2025

 If you’re already a BMA member

-The BMA is also currently working with LNC chairs to raise the matter of LED pay uplifts with Trusts across England.
+The BMA also works with LNC chairs to raise the matter of LED pay uplifts with Trusts across England.

 If by autumn you have still not seen a change in your pay slip, or your employer is questioning your eligibility for an uplift contact our advisors, and the BMA will help address this.